CategoriesServerless

 Is Failure really Success?

-One thing that I wanted to be able to do is have the state machine indicate that it processed successfully regardless of whether the Cognito user was created or it had to be rolled back.
+I wanted to be able to have a state machine indicate that it processed successfully regardless of whether the Cognito user was created or it had to be rolled back.
 I made the decision both of those warranted a clean run of the state machine since it was being executed via API Gateway.
-But where I got stuck was how to return back to the client/caller that the workflow actually did fail and that the input was bad and that a status code of 400 BAD REQUEST was appropriate
+But where I got stuck was how to return back to the client/caller that the workflow actually did fail and that the input was bad and that a status code of 400 BAD REQUEST was appropriate.
+This is where API Gateway VTL Mapping with State Machine responses really comes into play.

 Success is show below